gitlabhq/gitlabhq/doc/api/users.md

 }
 ```

-Will return created key with status `201 Created` on success.
+Will return created email with status `201 Created` on success.
 If an
 error occurs a `400 Bad Request` is returned with a message explaining the error:

 ```json